evanmarshall-dev/kickit-backend/LEARNING_GUIDE.md

 KickIt is a full-stack web application that allows users to create, manage, and track their "bucket list" adventures (called "kicks").
 Users can:

-- Create adventures with categories (Travel, Skills, Personal, Career, etc.)
+- Create kicks with categories (Travel, Skills, Personal, Career, etc.)
 - Track progress with statuses (Open, Completed)
-- Add comments to adventures
+- Add comments to kicks
 - Set target dates and locations
-- View their personal adventure collection
+- View their personal kick collection

 ### Business Logic

 The application implements a **user-centric** model where:

-- Each user owns their adventures
+- Each user owns their kicks
-- Only the owner can modify/delete their adventures
+- Only the owner can modify/delete their kicks
-- Users can comment on adventures
+- Users can comment on kicks
 - Authentication is required for all operations (except signup/signin)

 ---